Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/biochemistry.md

 A protein's **secondary structure** describes its highly regular, repeating intermediate substructures that form before the overall protein folding process completes.
 The two most common such substructures, shown in the figure below, are **alpha helices** and **beta sheets**.
 Alpha helices occur when nearby amino acids wrap around to form a tube structure; beta sheets occur when nearby amino acids line up side-by-side.

 [![image-center](../assets/images/600px/hemoglobin_secondary_structure.png){: .align-center}](../assets/images/hemoglobin_secondary_structure.png)
-General shape of secondary structure alpha helices (left) and beta sheets (right).
+The general shape of alpha helices (left) and beta sheets (right), the two most common protein secondary structures.
 Source: Cornell, B. (n.d.). [https://ib.bioninja.com.au/higher-level/topic-7-nucleic-acids/73-translation/protein-structure.html](https://ib.bioninja.com.au/higher-level/topic-7-nucleic-acids/73-translation/protein-structure.html)
 {: style="font-size: medium;"}

 A protein's **tertiary structure** describes its final 3D shape after the polypeptide chain has folded and is stable.
 Throughout this module, when discussing the "shape" or "structure" of a protein, we are almost exclusively referring to its tertiary structure.
 The figure below shows the tertiary structure of human hemoglobin subunit alpha.
 For the sake of simplicity, this figure does not show the position of every atom in the protein but rather represents the protein shape as a composition of secondary structures.